 The best way to explain what this means is by this example:

 Let’s say your daughter lives out of state and does not own an automobile, so she doesn’t have an individual auto insurance policy.
 While she’s visiting your home, you give her permission to operate your vehicle to travel around town.
-Unfortunately, while using the vehicle, she accidentally hits a building, causing $200,000 in property damage to the building.
+Unfortunately, while using the car, she accidentally hits a building, causing $200,000 in property damage to the building.

 So now you have a better idea of this liability issue.
 It’s concerning.